sabinadams/nestjs-healthcheck-module/README.md

 ## Usage

-This dynamic module has a static method `register()` that allows you to provide a service label as a parameter to include in the response of the health-check.
+This dynamic module has a static method `register()` that allows you to optionally provide a service label as a parameter to include in the response of the health-check.

 Here is a simple example based off of the starter NestJS application.